galexrt/docker-nginx-php-fpm/README.md

-# kubernetes-nginx-php-fpm
+# docker-nginx-php-fpm
-Kubernetes Nginx + PHP-FPM manifests
+Docker iamge for running Nginx + PHP-FPM on Kubernetes